An Algorithm for the Loading Planning of Air Express Cargoes

 tion of the aircraft’s center-of-gravity.
 Finally, Kim et al.

-[3] considered the problem, the same as in the current paper,
+[3] considered the problem, the same as in the current paper

 motivated from DHL and Air Hong Kong.
 They defined the